 Outcome: Emergency Department Visits for Asthma

-Figure 6.5.
-Potentially avoidable emergency department encounters for asthma among adults (left) and children (right), by area income, 2007
+Figure 6.7.
+Potentially avoidable emergency department encounters for asthma among adults, by age, and among children, by gender and by age, 2008

 Key: ED = emergency department.